wilmed10/drinks/README.md

 ## 🧠 What I Learned

--How to configure a React + TypeScript project using Vite.
+- How to configure a React + TypeScript project using Vite.
--Implementing Zustand slices for scalable state management.
+- Implementing Zustand slices for scalable state management.
--Creating a multi-page experience using React Router DOM.
+- Creating a multi-page experience using React Router DOM.
--Making API calls and managing async state effectively.
+- Making API calls and managing async state effectively.
--Structuring a modular and clean React project for better scalability.
+- Structuring a modular and clean React project for better scalability.

 ## 📁 Project Structure